microsoft/PowerToys/README.md

 ### Color Picker

-- Fixed bug where changing RGB values doesn't update color.
-Thanks @niels9001!
+- Fixed bug where changing RGB values doesn't update color's HEX value.
+Thanks @martinchrzan!
 - Fixed accessibility issue with screen reader not announcing when "Copied to Clipboard" is activated.
 - Fixed accessibility issue where user could not hover the content of the info icon using a mouse.
 Thanks @niels9001!
 - Fixed color picker format order not being accessible via keyboard.
 Thanks @niels9001!